gazebosim/gz-transport/tutorials/04_messages.md

 And you should receive all the messages coming in terminal 2.

 The command `ign log playback` also supports the notion of topic remapping.
-Run `ign log playback -h` in your terminal for further details (requires Ignition Tools).
+Run `ign log playback -h` in your terminal for further details (requires Gazebo Tools).